 Streamlining the ICD-10 testing methodology will bring in qualitative aspects which need to be verified, involving internal and external testing.
 And an effective strategy will help in transition and migration to ICD-10 reducing the implementation risks.

 ICD-10 implementation is not just a simple addition of approximately 124,000 new codes.
 The code structure itself is being redefined; hence each system processing these codes as either input or output should be tested.
 This will impact the amount of exhaustive permutations which could be entered along with all the data dependencies which would occur.
-Know more about our test engineering practice.

 Latest posts by Aathira Nair (see all)